cralonsobcn/HA-EKS-cluster-with-Terraform/README.md

 - *`$ kubectl apply -f aws-auth-cm.yaml`*

 # Observations
-The worker nodes of the dataplane use an EKS optimized ami that comes with *`bootstrap.sh`* pre installed.
+- The worker nodes of the dataplane use an EKS optimized ami that comes with *`bootstrap.sh`* pre installed.
 However, since this EKS deployment is using kubernetes 1.32 the ami needs an upgrade.

-The script *`userdata.sh`* that is passed to the EC2 launch template contains a workaround to make communications between the dataplane and EKS controlplane possible.
+- The script *`userdata.sh`* that is passed to the EC2 launch template contains a workaround to make communications between the dataplane and EKS controlplane possible.

+- The AWS LoadBalancer Controller creates an AWS Application Load Balancer (ALB) when you create a Kubernetes Ingress resource and creates Network Load Balancer (NLB) when you create a Kubernetes service of type LoadBalancer.

 # Future plans
 In time, I will refactor the contents of this repo and implement them as part of a CI/CD pipeline using Jenkins.